Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 Save the file as `extract_and_save_pcs.m` in your `Step3_ModelGeneration` folder.
 Next, in the MATLAB command window, type in

 ~~~
-extrac_and_save_pcs
+extract_and_save_pcs
 ~~~

 This will run the script, and the result will be a new file, `WBC_PCA.csv`, saved to the folder `Step4_Visualization`.
 This file contains the shape vector of each image after PCA has been applied.

-**Note:** If you use this file as input for the [next tutorial](tutorial_image_classification), then you will obtain very slightly different results from those in the text.
+**Note:** If you use this file as input for the [next tutorial](tutorial_image_classification), then you will obtain *very slightly* different results from those in the text.
 The reasons why these results do not match are not clear but the conclusions will remain the same.
 {: .notice--info}

 That's it!
 You can now follow along the remainder of the tutorial, in which we visualize the post-PCA shape space.